eote/notes/virtualization/disk images/Add a raw disk to a virtualbox virtual machine.md

 > # Add a raw disk to a virtualbox virtual machine
 >
 > This is strange there is no way to add a physical disk to your virtual machine under virtualbox!
 Still it is possible and it is simple, but you need to execute few commands under console so you need to open a terminal and to have a root privileges!
-> **To use a raw disk in our virtual machine we must create a special VMDK file and then to use it when adding a hard drive to our virtualbox virtual machine with ¡°Use an existing virtual hard disk dile¡±.**
+> **To use a raw disk in our virtual machine we must create a special VMDK file and then to use it when adding a hard drive to our virtualbox virtual machine with â€»Use an existing virtual hard disk dileÂ§.**
 >
 > Here are the right steps to add a raw disk:
 >
-> ### STEP 1) Permissions ¨C your user must have (write) permissions to access raw disks
+> ### STEP 1) Permissions your user must have (write) permissions to access raw disks
 >
-> In most cases your user do not have write permission to the disk ¨C it is the same under MS Windows and any Linux distribution (and probably MAC)!
+> In most cases your user do not have write permission to the disk æ¯ it is the same under MS Windows and any Linux distribution (and probably MAC)!
 So here is the right way how to give permissions under Linux and Windows:
 >
 > -   **Under Linux** (Ubuntu, Centos, Fedora, Gentoo and probably all other).
 There are at least two ways to give WRITE permission to the raw disk (use one of them, the first one is preferred).
-We want to add our third disk the ¡°/dev/sdc¡± so the examples are with this device:
+We want to add our third disk the â€»/dev/sdcÂ§ so the examples are with this device:
->     1.  add your user to ¡°disk¡± group and log out.
-After you log in you¡¯ll have WRITE permissions to the disks.
+>     1.  add your user to â€»diskÂ§ group and log out.
+After you log in youï¼Šll have WRITE permissions to the disks.
 Probably you must log off your GUI (Gnome, KDE and so on), too!
 >
 >         1
 >
 >         `srv@``local` `~ $` `sudo` `sudo` `usermod` `-a -G disk myuser`
 >
->         ¡°myuser¡± is the username of the user I am logged in.
-The log out and log in (if you are using a GUI ¨C gnome, kde or something else, you must log out from the GUI, too and then log in again).
+>         â€»myuserÂ§ is the username of the user I am logged in.
+The log out and log in (if you are using a GUI æ¯ gnome, kde or something else, you must log out from the GUI, too and then log in again).
 >
 >     2.  execute virtualbox with root user
 >     3.  change the permission of the physical device you want to use (this is temporary, because next time you reboot you must change it again)